splunk/splunk-sdk-ruby/README.md

 same technology used by the Splunk product to build exciting new applications that are enabled by Splunk's unique capabilities.

-## This SDK is a Preview Release

-1. This Preview release is a pre-beta release.
-It is incomplete and may have bugs.
-There is also a beta planned for release prior to a general release.
+1. This Preview release is pre-beta, and therefore is incomplete and may have bugs.
+A Beta release is planned prior to a general release.

-2. The Apache license only applies to this SDK and no other Software provided by Splunk.
+2. The Apache license only applies to this SDK and no other software provided by Splunk.

-3. Splunk, in using the Apache license, is not providing any warranties or indemnification, or accepting any liabilities with the Preview SDK.
+3. Splunk, in using the Apache license, is not providing any warranties or indemnification, or accepting any liabilities with the Preview of this SDK.

 ## Getting started with the Splunk SDK for Ruby

 The Splunk SDK for Ruby contains code and some examples that show how to programmatically interact with Splunk for a variety of scenarios, including searching, saved searches, configuration, and many more.
-It's still not quite complete and things like Inputs are missing.
+This SDK is still in progress and is missing features such as inputs.
 Stay tuned.

 ### Requirements